Administrative Procedure 317

 - Schools shall respond to all high-risk/threat-related behaviours.
 All high-risk behaviours shall be taken seriously and assessed accordingly.

-- The family school liaison counsellor shall coordinate the preparation of the assessment and any associated documentation.
+- The principal or family school liaison counsellor shall coordinate the preparation of the assessment and any associated documentation.

 - Immediate Risk Procedures